 - This unit develops students' understanding of how to teach Information and Communication Technology (ICT) at a secondary level, as well as how ICT can be integrated across a range of curricula.
 Topics include the Year 7-10 Digital Technologies curriculum (Digital Implementation, Digital Systems, Representation of Data, Collecting, Analysing and Managing Data, Digital Implementation, Creating Digital Solutions) as well as the Years 11 and 12 Computer Science and Applied Information Technology curriculum.
 Students are required to design learning activities, tutorials, assignments, lesson plans and programs that focus on core and advanced ICT skills and, in so doing, acquire or improve their own practical proficiency and general knowledge.
 This is a major curriculum unit that emphasises a flexible, adaptive approach to the development and teaching of Information and Communication Technology-based subjects while ensuring that all aspects related to learning outcomes, curriculum design, pedagogical practices, assessment and evaluation are considered fully.
 It is expected that students are proficient in the use of general application software, such as word processors, spreadsheets and the Adobe Suite, developed during the completion of an undergraduate degree and/or additional information technology-related courses or units and/or relevant practical experience, prior to enrolment in the unit.

-- Indicative assessments in this unit are as follows: (1) lesson delivery; (2) creating an assessment item; and (3) teaching and learning program.
+- Indicative assessments in this unit are as follows: (1) practical assessment and moderation; (2) reflection on Professional Practice A; and (3) teaching and learning program.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the lesson delivery, creating an assessment item, and teaching and learning program components.